ACTIVE vs. PASSIVE INVESTING RETURNS

 There is a separate page devoted to the existing academic research.
 You will find links to the articles and discussion about their results and shortcomings.

-7) Consistency : Some indexers never claim passive investing gives superior returns.
+8) Consistency : Some indexers never claim passive investing gives superior returns.
 They claim only that active investors do better than the benchmark some of the time, and worse some of the time, while passive investing gets rid of that 'risk' by equaling the benchmark every time.
 They admit some managers beat the index and others underperform, while indexers always equal the benchmark.
-This is just weaseling out of an argument.

 Other stock-pickers' results are rejected by claiming the wrong benchmark was used for comparison.
 They argue that since the portfolio included (e.g.) foreign stocks or value stock, or small-cap stocks, then the comparison benchmark should also be weighted for these sectors.
 E.g when Warren Buffett outperforms the S&P Index, they claim "He did not outperform the Value Index and that is what he owns".
 This argument is wrong because it uses hindsight to determine the benchmark.
 Buffett is free to own public or private equity, debt, derivatives, commodities, etc. He was never constrained to value stocks.
 He chose what he owns freely.
 If he chose value stocks, and value stocks outperform, he deserves the kudos.

 Other results are rejected because it is decided the stockpicker's holding were more risky than the benchmark.
-A more risky portfolio is 'supposed to' generate higher returns, so its actual returns are marked down.
+A more risky portfolio is 'supposed to' generate higher returns, so its actual returns are dismissed.
 No academic papers measure the actual returns of investors.
-Instead they compare a metric they create for investor returns, with a synthetic benchmark.
+Instead they compare a metric they create for investor returns, with a synthetic benchmark that is risk-adjusted.
 The point of this is to normalize for the different risk levels.
 Whether you SHOULD normalize for risk is debatable.

 - Does the investor care about any extra risks in his portfolio?
 No. The use of risk-adjusted metrics is valid only if the investor would change his debt-equity asset-allocation to compensate for the added risk of his securities.
 In real life investors make no AA adjustment.
 Investors accept the difference in risks as immaterial - whether it is or not.
 The asset allocation decision is made before deciding which stocks to buy.
 The stocks chosen are the ones with potential profits, regardless of their supposed risk.
 He would not make any adjustment to his asset allocation to correct for differences in risk.